cd../blog

 Real Estate Investment Trusts are quietly among the most prolific 8-K filers.

-Their entire model revolves around buying, selling, financing, and leasing properties—and almost all of those activities generate 8‑K triggers:
+Their entire model revolves around buying, selling, financing, and leasing properties.
+Almost all of those activities generate 8-K triggers:

 • Property acquisitions and dispositions